Whether you’re an avid bird watcher or simply a nature enthusiast, having a birdhouse is the best way to attract winged wonders to your garden.

 A large part of birdhouse design is its shape.

 Make sure to include deep roof overhangs to protect the inside of the box from harsh weather.
 Place the roof at a slight angle to ensure water run-off.
 The sides of the box should extend past the floor to prevent water from leaking in.

 If you want to provide birds with a safe birdhouse, make sure it has appropriately-sized entrance holes and no perch.
 If the birdhouse has a perch, or if the entrance hole is too large, predators such as snakes, raccoons, cats, squirrels, rats, and larger birds can harm nestlings and eggs.

 4. Keep It Accessible

 Your birdhouse needs to be accessible to the birds and you.
-This is so you can clean it between nesting seasons.
+This is so you can clean it properly.
 Make sure to build or buy a birdhouse with a hinged or removable roof or side door.

 Attract Birds with Thoughtful Birdhouse Design